GreedyGame/greedygame-docs/docs/ios-advanced.md

 Now you have successfully integrated with GreedyGame Native Ads now is the time to test the integration.

-GreedyGame recommends an easy way to test the ads by following the steps in <a target="_blank" rel="noopener noreferrer" href="https://integration-v2.greedygame.com/verify">Test Ads</a>.
+GreedyGame recommends an easy way to test the ads by following the below steps

+* Goto **<a target="_blank" rel="noopener noreferrer" href="https://integration-v2.greedygame.com">Integration Panel</a>**
+* Select an App in which you want to check the test ads.
+* Click `SCAN QR` under the test Ads section and follow the stpes mentioned to get the test ads.

 !!!
 Important "Remove simulator architecture from greedygame SDK"